IHE/publications/ITI/TF/readme.md

 * set class in TD elements with THEAD parents to allow global styling

 ## Open issues:
-* remove inline style of TD tags
+* remove inline style of TD tags (with P children)
 * remove inline style of A HREF tags
 * some image captions are put in a P element with the image.
 Todo: insert the image before the P element.